deNBI/cloud-user-docs/wiki/Tutorials/Kubermatic/index.md

 ![image](img/05-cluster_setup.png)

 In this window you configure the advanced settings.
 In the first place use `Default` as the Domain, and type in the OpenStack application credentials , that you have created for your project.
+>[!NOTE]
-**Note:** If you have access to multiple projects, you need to take care, that you are using the right credentials for the project that you select as "Project".
-Kubermatic will always display all projects that you can see, but the cluster will be spawned in the project that belongs to the application credentials (this is a OpenStack thing).
+> ```If you have access to multiple projects, you need to take care, that you are using the right credentials for the project that you select as "Project".
+Kubermatic will always display all projects that you can see, but the cluster will be spawned in the project that belongs to the application credentials (this is a OpenStack thing).```

 >[!NOTE]
 > ```floating ip pool `dmz` is DEPRECATED```